-The Alderville First Nation community is nestled on the shores of Rice Lake, north of Cobourg, Ontario.
-The First Nation had entered into a design-build contract with a multinational corporation, Johnson Controls Inc., to construct a 5.7 MW solar park that would be the first facility of its kind in Ontario to be 100% owned and operated by a First Nation.
+The Alderville First Nation community is located on the shores of Rice Lake, north of Cobourg, Ontario.
+The community entered into a design-build contract with Johnson Controls Inc., to construct a 5.7 MW solar park.
+This was the first facility of its kind in Ontario to be 100% owned and operated by a First Nations community.

-Construction on the Park started in the Spring 2012, and the First Nation took responsibility for the construction of the civil components for the facility (racking for solar panels, roads and drainage works).
-Crozier was retained to act as Construction Manager for the First Nation and oversee the completion of the civil works.
-The second and the more vital role for Crozier, was to act as the First Nation’s representative during discussions and negotiation with Johnson Controls.
+Construction started in the Spring 2012, and the First Nations community took responsibility for the civil components of the facility (racking for solar panels, roads and drainage works).
+Crozier was retained to act as Construction Manager for the community and oversee the completion of the civil works.
+Crozier also acted as the First Nation’s representative during discussions and negotiation with Johnson Controls.